TowelSniffer/Anki-Chess-2.0/README.md

 	var acceptVariations = true;
 ```

+### Mute sound

+set muteAudio variable to true on both sided of card

 ## Cross Compatability

 I have verified compatability with Windows/Linux and Ankidroid, however cannot verify for IOS and MAC.
 This is a note template however, and does not rely on addons, so it should be compatable.